Biol551-CSUN/Group-1-plotly/README.md

 [Plotly](https://statisticsglobe.com/plotly-r-package) is a package used in R to visualize interactive data.
 This package has a variety of functions that can be applied to different graphs.

 # Functions Covered:
-- add_surface
-- plot_ly
-- animation
-- add_trace
+- add_surface: Add trace(s) to a plotly visualization
+- plot_ly: 	Initiate a plotly visualization
+- animation: Animation configuration options
+- add_trace: 	Add trace(s) to a plotly visualization
-- colorbar
+- colorbar:	Modify the colorbar
-- layout
+- layout: Modify the layout of a plotly visualization

+Note: A trace is the name we give a collection of data and the specifications of which we want that data plotted

 # Group 1 Members
 1. Leah Reichart